amaximov/Shapes-API/README.md

 This is a simple framework for a single page javascript application that can be served completely as static files.
-The architecture is such that the entire application is encapsulated in as few files, none of which have any "moving parts" -- or server-side componenets.
+The architecture is such that the entire application is encapsulated in as few files as possible, none of which have any "moving parts" -- or server-side componenets.

 However, there is a separate server-side component -- an API that functions as a master SQLite file update process.
 This API *is* a "moving part" -- it *writes* to the SQLite file.
 The entire SQLite